ARMmbed/mbed-os/features/storage/FEATURE_STORAGE/fs/README.md

 - The mbedOS FAT32/SDCard support implements a POSIX File API for off-chip, persistent file storage.
 - The FAT32/SDCard support was present in mbedOS 2, but was moved to the "unsupported" area of the source tree in mbedOS 5.
   This is because there are currently no FAT32/SDCard POSIX API test cases in the public repository, software quality is hence unknown, and the features are therefore unsupported.
 - The implementation of new test cases is an active development activity.
-So far, one test case has been implemented and is available in a private fork.
+So far, one test binary (basic.cpp) has been implemented and is available on the mbed-os branch called 'feature-storage'.
 The test case support is being enhanced as a matter of urgency.
 - The work described here is intended to make the POSIX File API available to the mbed client team before the Christmas holidays.
-  Further test cases will be implemented and when completed, the work will be merged into the public repository.
-In the meantime, the work is available from the private fork using `git clone git@github.com:/simonqhughes/mbed-os-1`.
+  Further test cases will be implemented and when completed, the work will be merged into the public repository master branch.
+In the meantime, the work is available from feature-storage branch.

 # Getting Started

 This section describes how to build and run the POSIX file API test case.
 The following steps are covered:

 - [Installing the Tools](#installing-the-tools).
 This section briefly describes how to setup the mbedos development environment.
-- [Git Clone the Private mbedOS Fork](#git-clone-the-private-mbedos-fork).
-This section describes how to git clone the private mbedOS fork containing the FAT32/SDCard and POSIX File API test case of interest.
+- [Git Clone the Public mbedOS Repo](#git-clone-the-mbedos-repo).
+This section describes how to git clone the mbedOS repository containing the FAT32/SDCard and POSIX File API test case of interest.
 - [Build the mbedOS Test Cases](#build-the-mbedos-test-cases).
 This section describes how to build the mbedOS test cases.
 - [Run the POSIX File Test Case](#run-the-posix-file-test-cases).This section describes how to run the POSIX file test case basic.cpp.